On this page:

 Search the Browser RUM topics:

-Browser Real-User Monitoring (Browser RUM) allows you to see how your web application is performing from the point of view of a real or synthetic end user.
+Browser Real-User Monitoring (Browser RUM) allows you to see how your web application is performing from the point of view of a real end user.
 You can answer questions like:

 - Which 1st or 3rd-party Ajax or iframe calls are slowing down page load time?